kamilburda/batcher/dev/_pages/Installation.md

             ...other Batcher files and folders...
             batcher.py
     ```
+5. If you have GIMP opened, you must restart GIMP.

 ## Linux

+### Flatpak installation

+1. Open GIMP, go to `Edit → Preferences → Folders → Plug-Ins` and add a custom folder.
+While there are existing folders where you can insert plug-ins, these may or may not work.
+2. Copy the `batcher` folder from the downloaded archive to the folder created in the previous step.
+The folder hierarchy should look like this:
+    ```
+    plug-ins/
+        ...other plug-in folders...
+        batcher/
+            ...other Batcher files and folders...
+            batcher.py
+    ```
+3. If you have GIMP opened, you must restart GIMP.

+### AppImage and other installers

 1. Locate the folder containing GIMP plug-ins - open GIMP and go to `Edit → Preferences → Folders → Plug-Ins`.
 If you cannot locate any of the folders on your system, you can add a custom folder.
 2. Copy the `batcher` folder from the downloaded archive to one of the folders chosen in the previous step.
 The folder hierarchy should look like this:
     ```
     plug-ins/